Which Is Easier, the SAT or the ACT?

 It’s not uncommon for some states to use these tests as a part of their state-wide testing.
 As of this year, the following states use these standardized tests as an element of their statewide testing regimen:

 |States that use the ACT in statewide testing||States that use the SAT in statewide testing||States that use either the ACT or SAT (determined by district)|

 If your state uses one of these tests, your teachers will likely be more familiar with it and you will likely receive some instruction geared specifically towards it in school.
 Simply through exposure, you will probably be more familiar with the test, its format, and its content.

 To be clear, just because you live in one of these states doesn’t mean that you’re required to submit the scores from that test with your college applications.
-We do suggest though, that you take this into consideration when deciding which test you’ll take and submit.
-Although taking the test as a requirement might not make it easier for you, it certainly gives you a head start in your prep work.
+We do suggest, however, that you take this into consideration when deciding which test you’ll take and submit.
+Test as a requirement certainly gives you a head start in your prep work.

 Bottom Line: If you’re already required to take one test in particular, you will likely have more exposure to it and better resources for preparing for it.
 If all other factors are even, take the test that you’re already required to take for high school.

 It’s no huge secret that there’s no science section on the SAT.
 That being said, the science section on the ACT is actually less about actual science and more about scientific reasoning skills.

 While you won’t be asked to memorize the periodic table or to design a hypothetical experiment, your scientific knowledge will still come in handy on this section of the test.
 If you’re familiar with scientific terminology and are comfortable thinking in those terms, you will have an automatic advantage.
 You will spend less time thinking about what a question is asking you to do, and more time thinking about the best answer.
 On a quickly-paced test such as the ACT, this can be an important distinction.